Necroptosis: Process

 As in all forms of necrotic cell death, cells undergoing necroptosis rupture and leak their contents into the intercellular space.
 Unlike in necrosis, permeabilization of the cell membrane during necroptosis is tightly regulated.
 While many of these mechanisms and components of the pathway are still being uncovered, the major steps of necroptotic signaling have been outlined in recent years.
 First, extrinsic stimulus through the TNF receptor by TNFα signals the recruitment of the TNF receptor-associated death domain (TRADD) which in turn recruits RIPK1.
-In the absence of active Caspase 8, RIPK1 and RIPK3 auto- and transphosphorylate each other, leading to the formation of a microfilament-like complex called the necrosome.
+In the absence of active caspase 8, RIPK1 and RIPK3 auto- and transphosphorylate each other, leading to the formation of a microfilament-like complex called the necrosome.
 The necrosome then activates the pro-necroptotic protein MLKL via phosphorylation.
 MLKL actuates the necrosis phenotype by inserting into the bilipid membranes of organelles and plasma membrane leading to expulsion of cellular contents into the extracellular space.
-The inflammatory rupturing of the cell releases Damage Associated Molecular Patterns (DAMPs) into the extracellular space.
+The inflammatory rupturing of the cell releases damage associated molecular patterns (DAMPs) into the extracellular space.
 Many of these DAMPs remain unidentified, however, the "find me" and "eat me" DAMP signals are known to recruit immune cells to the damaged/infected tissue.
-Necrotic cells are cleared from the immune system by a mechanism called pinocytosis, or cellular drinking, which is mediated by macropinosomes, a subcellular component of macrophages.
-This process is in contrast to removal of apoptotic cells by the immune system in which cells are removed via phagocytosis, or cellular eating.

 Co-regulation of necroptosis and apoptosis

 Recent studies have shown substantial interplay between the apoptosis and necroptosis pathways.
 At multiple stages of their respective signalling cascades, the two pathways can regulate each other.
 The best characterized example of this co-regulation is the ability of caspase 8 to inhibit the formation of the necrosome by cleaving RIPK1.
 Conversely, caspase 8 inhibition of necroptosis can be bypassed by the necroptotic machinery through the anti-apoptotic protein cFLIP which inactivates caspase 8 through formation of a heterodimer.

 Many components of the two pathways are also shared.
-The Tumor Necrosis Factor Receptor can signal for both apoptosis and necroptosis.
+The tumor necrosis factor receptor can signal for both apoptosis and necroptosis.
 The RIPK1 protein can also signal for both apoptosis and necroptosis depending on post-translational modifications mediated by other signalling proteins.
 Furthermore, RIPK1 can be regulated by cellular inhibitor of apoptosis proteins 1 and 2 (cIAP1, cIAP2) which polyubiquitinate RIPK1 leading to cell survival through downstream NF-kB signalling. cIAP1 and cIAP2 can also be regulated by the pro-apoptotic protein SMAC (second mitochondria-derived activator of caspases) which can cleave cIAP1 and cIAP2 driving the cell towards an apoptotic death.